Pathoschild/smapi-mod-dump/source/~misty-spring/DynamicDialogues/docs/creating-randomized-text.md

 ```

 The mod will grab all dialogues that start with 'random', add them to a pool, and choose randomly.
-In this case, "Random.001" has a 30% chance of being chosen
+In this case, "Random.001" has a 30% chance of being chosen.

 After a dialogue has been used, it won't appear again for the day.